TallKite/linnstrument-firmware/README.md

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing (probably with pitch bending off) and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

 Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
-If they do, the offsets will be displayed in red.
+If they do, both the row offset and the column offset will be displayed in red.
+Accessed through the microLinn menu, see below.

-*Details: To set both column offsets at once, press both split buttons at once.
-If the offsets are different, doing so equates them.
-Playing melodies with pitch bending can be tricky.
+*Playing melodies with pitch bending can be tricky.
 A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can play 24edo quartertones on a normal 12edo Linnstrument fairly easily this way.*

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
 Unless OFF, it ranges from -25 to +25, plus No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.